Pleasant Goat and Big Big Wolf: Desert Trek: The Adventure of the Lost Totem

 Pleasant Goat and Big Big Wolf – Desert Trek: The Adventure of the Lost Totem (喜羊羊与灰太狼之虎虎生威 (Xǐ Yángyáng Yǔ Huī Tàiláng Zhī Hǔhǔ Shēngwēi, Pleasant Goat and Big Big Wolf: The Tiger Prowess)), is a 2010 Chinese animated film based on the popular Pleasant Goat and Big Big Wolf TV series.
 It is preceded by Pleasant Goat and Big Big Wolf: The Super Adventure (2009) and is followed by Moon Castle: The Space Adventure (2011).

 Synopsis

-Gecko Counselor and Lord Japper brutally attack the Goat Village with plans to build an amusement park.
-Even worse, they intend to turn the Wolf Castle, which is home to Wolffy, Wolnie and Wilie, into a public toilet!
+Gecko Counselor and Lord Japper attack the Goat Village with plans to build an amusement park, intending to turn the Wolf Castle, which is home to Wolffy, Wolnie and Wilie, into a public toilet.
 To save their captured families from the fierce animal gang and robot soldiers, Weslie and Wolffy must work together to find the legendary statues that protected their ancestors.
-Can they beat the villains and become friends?

 Plot

 In order to commemorate the thousandth anniversary of the invention of Chinese cabbage, a party was held in the Goats Village in the evening.
 However at the same time, the one-thousandth anniversary of the invention of the mutton hotpot has arrived in the wolf pack, in order to achieve the goal, the wolves decided to catch the goats from Goats Village to make mutton hotpot that night.
 Unexpectedly, when the party started in the Goats Village, other than Wolffy, an uninvited guest appeared, and that was Lord Japper.
 With the rights of the president of the International Animal Council, he planned to convert the Green Green Grassland including the Goats Village into an amusement park, even the Wolf Castle was converted into a public toilet.
 Moreover, the residents in the Green Green Grassland were forced to work as employees of the amusement park and the residents were only given two hours to rest each day.
 So Weslie and Wolffy decided to look for the legendary invincible totem under the instructions of Slowy, the village chief of the Goats Village.